 Chris Harris Jr. can make an impact inside for the University of Houston.
 (Photo by F. Carter Smith)

-University of Houston coach Kelvin Sampson holds up UH's first conference championship trophy in 27 years.
+University of Houston coach Kelvin Sampson won UH's first conference championship trophy in 27 years in 2019.
+Then, he did it again in 2020.
+And 2021.
 (Photo by F. Carter Smith)

-UH games at The Fertitta Center became a happening college basketball scene last season.
+UH games at The Fertitta Center have become a happening college basketball scene.
 (Photo by F. Carter Smith)

 The Fertitta Center is already developing some serious atmosphere.
 (Photo by F. Carter Smith.)